diku-dk/staffeli/README.rst

    LMS <https://www.canvaslms.com/>`__.

-Initially, Staffeli is *not* intended for managing course content, merely to snapshot course data (e.g. enrolled students, groups, sections, submissions), *and* to get grading done efficiently.
+Initially, Staffeli is *not* intended for managing course content, merely to snapshot course data (e.g., enrolled students, groups, sections, submissions), *and* to get grading done efficiently.

 Although Staffeli is written in Python 3, it is not intent on forcing you to